bruhmomentumtr/flutterai/README_ENGLISH.md

      ```
    - Save these values somewhere; if you download and want to build in local pc later, you’ll need them.
 Otherwise, you won't be able to update the app due to signature conflicts.

+  > **Note:**
+  > After forking the project, you should review and customize the following files for your own needs:
+  > - `lib/languages/languages.dart`: This file centralizes all user-visible strings.
+Edit it to translate the app or change any user-facing messages.
+  > - `lib/settingsvariables/default_settings_variables.dart`: This file contains the default bot list, system prompt, and API key management.
+Update it to set your own default bots, system prompts, or to manage API key handling.

 3. **Or [download a release](https://github.com/bruhmomentumtr/flutterai/releases) to get started quickly.**

 ## ⚙️ Usage